-If you miss a lab for any reason, you may complete a virtual lab assignment called Virtual Lab Determination of the Molarity of an Unknown Solution of Silver Nitrate for full credit, but you may do so only once over the course of the semester.
-Please know that this assignment is only to replace an absence in lab where the absence is unavoidable and for a significantly important reason.
+You may complete a 10 point Virtual Lab Assignment one time over the course of the semester.
+This assignment is done online and is intended to replace an absence in lab which is unavoidable and for a significantly important reason.
 You may not use it to replace a poor lab score or homework score.
-The assignment due date for the Virtual Lab is Monday, May 28, by 9 AM.
-Please turn in the assignment to Angie directly or drop it off in the department office, and ask that it be put into Angie's mailbox.
-Directions for this assignment can be found at the end of the Lab Manual.
-You will be responsible for the understanding of the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes.
+The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus, and is the same for all sections.
+Please turn a hard copy of the assignment to Angela Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
+Do not submit the assignment via email.
+Directions for this assignment can be found at the end of the Lab Manual, and direct any questions you have to Angie, aboerge@luc.edu.
+If you complete the virtual lab, you will not receive any feedback on it until the end of the semester.